lauralyeinc/HTTP-Movies-Assignment/README.md

 - Create a component with a form to update the chosen movie DONE

-- Add a button in the movie component that routes you to your new route with the movies's id as the URL param
+- Add a button in the movie component that routes you to your new route with the movies's id as the URL param DONE

-- The form should make a PUT request to the server when submitted
+- The form should make a PUT request to the server when submitted YES

 - When the call comes back successfully, reset your form state and route the user to `/movies` where they will see the updated movie in the list